-Operated by the Occupational Safety and Health Administration (OSHA), OSHA state-plan states and the Department of Energy (DOE), VPP is designed to promote excellence in safety and health by recognizing facilities with outstanding occupational safety and health management systems.
-As of July 2011, 2,379 sites and 957,308 employees are covered by VPP across the U.S..
+Operated by the U.S. Occupational Safety and Health Administration (OSHA), OSHA state-plan states and the U.S. Department of Energy (DOE), VPP is designed to promote excellence in safety and health by recognizing facilities with outstanding occupational safety and health management systems.
+As of Dec.
+2013, 2,334 sites are covered by OSHA & state-plan VPP across the U.S..

 See below for more information on OSHA, state-plan and DOE-VPP:

 Adopted on July 2, 1982, OSHA's VPP recognizes worksites that have achieved and are maintaining excellence in worker safety and health protection through cooperation among government, industry and labor.
 VPP is composed of three different programs:

 A site that applies for participation in VPP must submit a written application that addresses the major elements of the program: management leadership and employee involvement; worksite analysis; hazard prevention and control; and safety and health training.
 An onsite review by OSHA officials to evaluate the workplace safety and health program and to interview employees at the facility is the final stage of the application process.

 Further information regarding OSHA's VPP can be found on the Agency's website.